Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/cleanup_3d_data_from_the_photogrammetry_tiles.md

     Because there can be some slight differences between the position of the OpenStreetMap buildings and roads and the corresponding photogrammetry 3d data, a margin is defined around each object to clean (moslty 8 meters).
 That's why it can remain some little vegetation 3d data around a road or a building.

 ### Overall cleanup result for a photogrammetry scenery
-In MSFS, the resulting tiles after the cleanup process are presented here (to ease the comprehension, the tiles have been moved over the sea):
+In MSFS, the resulting tiles after the cleanup process are presented here (to ease the understanding, the tiles have been moved over the sea):

 ![arcachon_cleaned_devmode_overall_insight.png](..%2Fassets%2Fimages%2Farcachon_cleaned_devmode_overall_insight.png)